What to do with the Christmas Tree?

 christmas tree end

 Christmas trees are one of the most popular symbols of the holiday season.
-Growing up we always had a fresh cut Christmas tree and made a family event out of picking out the perfect tree.
-Once the holidays are over the chore of taking down and disposing of the tree remains.
-In the country, a couple days after Christmas we always moved the tree outside and used it in a couple different ways however, that isn’t always an option for those living in town.
-Many communities offer a curbside pick-up of Christmas trees to help dispose of them but there are several other options that can help wildlife including birds, fish and rabbits.
-Here are some options of ways to recycle your tree this year:
+Growing up, we always had a freshly cut Christmas tree and made a family event by picking out the perfect tree.
+Once the holidays are over, the chore of removing and disposing of the tree remains.
+In the country, a couple of days after Christmas, we always move the tree outside and use it in various ways; however, that isn’t always an option for those living in town.
+Many communities offer a curbside pick-up of Christmas trees to help dispose of them, but several other options can help wildlife, including birds, fish, and rabbits.
+Here are some possibilities for ways to recycle your tree this year:

 • Feed the birds.
-Christmas trees are wonderful for feeding the birds.
-Every year after Christmas my husband and I collect trees to put up in our backyard to provide shelter for the birds during the worse of the winter.
+Christmas trees are excellent for feeding the birds.
+Every year after Christmas, my husband and I collect trees in our backyard to shelter the birds during the worst of the winter.
 Trees placed on the Northwest side of feeders will help block the wind and give the birds a place to sit close to the tree.
-It’s also very easy to create homemade bird feeders out of pinecones, apple rings or garlands made of popcorn and cranberries.
-Be sure to anchor the tree to a post, the deck or another structure so it doesn’t blow away in our wind.
+It’s also very easy to create homemade bird feeders from pinecones, apple rings, or garlands made of popcorn and cranberries.
+Be sure to anchor the tree to a post, the deck, or another structure so it doesn’t blow away in the wind.

 • Wildlife habitat.
-Trees make excellent habitat for rabbits, fish, amphibians, reptiles and small mammals.
-(Make sure you get landowner permission before placing trees on anyone’s property).
+Trees make excellent habitats for rabbits, fish, amphibians, reptiles, and small mammals.
+(Ensure you get landowner permission before placing trees on anyone’s property).
 Sink trees into ponds by tying them to a cinder block.
-The trees become a small reef for minnows while larger fish are attracted to the shade and a source of food.
-Brush piles created with trees are excellent cover for rabbits or other small mammals for protection from predators and the winter elements.
-If you don’t know any local landowners, check with local hunting and fishing groups, they may collect trees and use them to provide habitat for wildlife.
+The trees become a small reef for minnows, while larger fish are attracted to the shade and a source of food.
+Brush piles created with trees are excellent cover for rabbits or other small mammals to protect them from predators and the winter elements.
+If you don’t know any local landowners, check with local hunting and fishing groups; they may collect trees and use them to provide habitat for wildlife.

 • Plant protection.
-Branches can be pruned off of the tree and placed over perennials or other plants to help protect them during the winter.
+Branches can be pruned off the tree and placed over perennials or other plants to help protect them during the winter.
 Leaves will collect around the branch and provide insulation from the harsh elements.
-The trees can also be chipped and used as mulch around trees, shrubs or other plants.
-Because the trees are not fully dry I would not cut the tree up and use it as firewood inside a house.
+The trees can also be chipped and used as mulch around trees, shrubs, or other plants.
+Because the trees are not fully dry, I would not cut them up and use them as firewood inside a house.

-Christmas trees are one of my favorite holiday symbols and they can bring your family joy for more than just the holiday season.
+Christmas trees are one of my favorite holiday symbols, and they can bring joy to your family for more than just the holiday season.
 Try one of these tips this year with your Christmas tree.

 MG Logo